Geo3ngel/CSCI-447-Project-1/README.md

 - Then open the environment using the command `conda activate bayes`

-- In the same command line, run `python Driver.py` to start the program.
+- In the same command line, run `python3 main.py` to start the program.

-## Sources to cite:
-- Must be academically based (No one off articles)
-- Must site algorithms
-- Keep a consistant format for the sake of sanity.
-I beg you, theres not much left.

-- O. L. Mangasarian and W. H. Wolberg: "Cancer diagnosis via linear programming", SIAM News, Volume 23, Number 5, September 1990, pp 1 & 18.

-Acknowledgements:
-- University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.